Dr. Helle Møller

 Municipality of Copenhagen Nursing School, Glostrup, Denmark

-I have taught as a contract lecturer at Lakehead through the Department of Anthropology and Northern Studies.
+I started my career at Lakehead as in 2006 first as a contract lecturer in the Department of Anthropology and Northern Studies and since 2011 as an assistant and the associate professor in Health Sciences.
 Courses I have taught include: Socio-political issues in national and international health; Health, identity and colonization in the Canadian Arctic; Medical anthropology and From Shamanism to tele-health and back.
 Mostly these courses have been upper level undergraduate.